WyskShiro/newpokedex/README.md

 # Pokedex

-The V2 uses more useful features and it's more organized (Clean Architecture, MVVM, Livedata, RxJava)
+The V2 uses more useful features and more organized (Clean Architecture, MVVM, Livedata, RxJava)

 Some images:
 <div style="display: flex;">